-Fitchburg has entered into long-term renewable contracts for the purchase of clean energy and/or RECs pursuant to Massachusetts legislation, specifically, An Act Relative to Green Communities ("Green Communities Act", 2008), An Act Relative to Competitively Priced Electricity in the Commonwealth (2012) and An Act to Promote Energy Diversity ("Energy Diversity Act", 2016).
-The generating facilities associated with four of these contracts have been constructed and are now operating.
+Fitchburg has entered into long-term renewable contracts for the purchase of clean energy and/or RECs pursuant to Massachusetts legislation, specifically, An Act Relative to Green Communities ("Green Communities Act", 2008), An Act Relative to Competitively Priced Electricity in the Commonwealth ("Acts of 2012"), and An Act to Promote Energy Diversity ("Energy Diversity Act", 2016).
+For all the long-term contracts in place, six are currently operational and providing clean energy and RECs.
+These include one from the Green Communities Act 2008, and five from two separate procurements under the Acts of 2012.
+One additional contract from the Acts of 2012 is expected to become operational in the fourth quarter of 2020.
 Since 2017, the Company has participated in three major statewide procurements which resulted in contracts for imported hydroelectric power and associated transmission and two for offshore wind generation.
-The contract for imported hydroelectric power and one of the offshore wind contracts were approved by the MDPU in the second quarter of 2019 and one offshore wind contract is scheduled for hearing the last week of July 2020.
+The contract for imported hydroelectric power and one of the offshore wind contracts were approved by the MDPU in the second quarter of 2019 and the other offshore wind contract is pending approval by the MDPU.